 Your Ticket

-You can print your ticket or use the ticket via the app or phone wallet.
+You can print your ticket or use it via the app or phone wallet.
+When I have a room, I prefer to print out my tickets.

 The Information on Your Ticket

 Each train ticket includes the train’s name and number, the sleeper cars, and their respective room numbers.
-The bedrooms are labeled with letters rather than numbers, which you can find on the door frame of your room.
+Bedrooms have letters rather than numbers, which you can find on the door frame of your room.
 The car number, made up of four digits, is on the door you enter, with the first two digits indicating the route number.

 Tips for Booking Alternatives to Amtrak Bedrooms